iNetworkX/billing_go/README.md

 ## Configuration File

 The configuration file must be in the same directory as the program.
-Supports two formats: `yaml` or `json`.
-File names should be `config.yaml` or `config.json`.
-If both files exist, `yaml` format takes priority.
+Supports formats: `yaml`.
+File names should be `config.yaml`.

 ### YAML Configuration Example